Supervisory Comitee:

 -Xms256M -jar JVCliffParser.jar

-maximum and starting heap size setting.
+for JVM maximum and starting heap size setting.

 Realized by Pietro Brignola , November 2002.